AntczakEI/stellarliftapp/_posts/2026-02-19-how-much-water-before-during-after-workout.md

 ## Sources and further reading

-The recommendations in this guide were checked against established sports-hydration position statements and current reviews.
+The recommendations in this guide are informed by established sports-hydration position statements and current reviews.

 * McDermott BP et al. **National Athletic Trainers' Association Position Statement: Fluid Replacement for the Physically Active.** Journal of Athletic Training.
 2017;52(9):877–895.
 PMID: 28985128.
   https://pubmed.ncbi.nlm.nih.gov/28985128/